To help us understand mobile money operators, let’s begin with the definition of mobile money (or mobile payment).

 Konga, an eCommerce platform, launched this platform.
-Initially, this platform was only available on the eCommerce platform; however, it has gone beyond that and now can transact between peer to peer, subscriptions to DSTV and other payments.
+Initially, this platform was only available on the eCommerce platform; however, it has gone beyond that and now can transact between peer-to-peer, subscriptions to DSTV and other payments.
 This app also features discounted rates for the Konga platform.

 6. Palm Pay

 Apart from the regular financial services as with other apps, one can accrue points with this platform which in turn converts into discounts on goods and services.
-Although entirely new, it is growing popularity among Nigerians.
+Although entirely new, it is growing in popularity among Nigerians.
 Bill payment on this platform is also quite appealing as you can earn 5% cashback.

 These apps have fueled the ease of making financial transactions.
 All of them are available on the Google Play store of the Apple App Store.